-init([label, provider, launch_cmd,]) Initialize self. create_monitoring_info(status) Create a monitoring message for each block based on the poll status. handle_errors(error_handler, status) This method is called by the error management in- frastructure after a status poll. monitor_resources() Should resource monitoring happen for tasks on run- ning on this executor? scale_in(blocks) Scale in the number of active blocks by specified amount. scale_out([blocks]) Scales out the number of active workers by the num- ber of blocks specified. set_bad_state_and_fail_all(exception) Allows external error handlers to mark this executor as irrecoverably bad and cause all tasks submitted to it now and in the future to fail. shutdown([hub, targets, block]) Shutdown the executor, including all workers and controllers. start() Create the Interchange process and connect to it. status() Return status of all blocks. submit(func, resource_specification, args,) TODO: docstring bad_state_is_set Returns true if this executor is in an irrecoverable er- ror state. error_management_enabled Indicates whether worker error management is sup- ported by this executor. executor_exception Returns an exception that indicates why this executor is in an irrecoverable state. hub_address Address to the Hub for monitoring. hub_port Port to the Hub for monitoring. provider run_dir Path to the run directory. scaling_enabled Specify if scaling is enabled. status_polling_interval Returns the interval, in seconds, at which the status method should be called. tasks Contains a dictionary mapping task IDs to the corre- sponding Future objects for all tasks that have been submitted to this executor.
+T 1:1 11 10 init([label, provider, launch_cmd,]) Initialize self. create_monitoring_info(status) Create a monitoring message for each block based on the poll status. handle_errors(error_handler, status) This method is called by the error management in- frastructure after a status poll. monitor_resources() Should resource monitoring happen for tasks on run- ning on this executor? scale_in(blocks) Scale in the number of active blocks by specified amount. scale_out([blocks]) Scales out the number of active workers by the num- ber of blocks specified. set_bad_state_and_fail_all(exception) Allows external error handlers to mark this executor as irrecoverably bad and cause all tasks submitted to it now and in the future to fail. continues on next page worker_init="), address='127.0.0.1', bad_state_is_set Returns true if this executor is in an irrecoverable er- ror state. error_management_enabled Indicates whether worker error management is sup- ported by this executor. executor_exception Returns an exception that indicates why this executor is in an irrecoverable state. hub_address Address to the Hub for monitoring. hub_port Port to the Hub for monitoring. outstanding This should return the number of tasks that the ex- ecutor has been given to run (waiting to run, and run- ning now) provider run_dir Path to the run directory. scaling_enabled Specify if scaling is enabled. status_polling_interval Returns the interval, in seconds, at which the status method should be called. tasks Contains a dictionary mapping task IDs to the corre- sponding Future objects for all tasks that have been submitted to this executor. workers_per_node scale_in(blocks)